kwisatzheadache/flight_coding/README.md

+# NOTICE

+This branch has been merged to become master.
+I'm resuming progress on the master branch, so this is the end of progress on `separate_creation` branch.

 # NnFlightCoding

 What started as an exercise to pass the time while in flight over the Atlantic, has begun the construction,